NikolaMilinkovic/memory-card/README.md

 # Memory Game
-Simple pokemon memory game in React, pokemons are fetch via pokeapi.co.<br>
+Simple pokemon memory game in React, pokemons are fetched via pokeapi.co.<br>
 **Rules:**
 - Choose each pokemon once
 - Do not pick the same pokemon twice or you lose
 - Each pick cards will reshuffle
+- Keep track of your score and highscore<br>
 Good Luck!

 [Live Demo](https://memory-card-mauve.vercel.app/) ✨